Working with Amazon RDS? See Database Lab tutorial for Amazon RDS.

 Database Lab is used to boost software development and testing processes via enabling ultra-fast provisioning of databases of any size.

-- Prepare a cloud machine with an additional disk to store data, install Docker to run containers, and ZFS to enable copy-on-write for thin cloning;
+- Prepare a virtual machine (we will use AWS EC2) with an additional disk to store data, install Docker to run containers, and ZFS to enable copy-on-write for thin cloning

 LVM support as an alternative to ZFS first appeared in version 0.3.0 of Database Lab.
 Note that LVM, unlike a ZFS, does not support multiple snapshots and related features.